w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-In OpenGov, anyone can start a referendum at any time and do so as often as they wish.
+In Polkadot OpenGov, anyone can start a referendum at any time and do so as often as they wish.
 Previous features were expanded and improved, most notably [**Origins and Tracks**](#origins-and-tracks) help aid in the flow and processing of the submitted referenda.

 ### Cancelling and Blacklisting